 - International Society of Genetic Genealogy

 - Master of Education, Master of Business Management, Bachelor of Science-Elementary Education, Minor in French

 - Transcription and Translation volunteer for Family Search

 - Project Coordinator for the WikiTree Adoption Angels Project, Co-Creator of the French Roots Project

 - Volunteer for WikiTree as a mentor, researcher, DNA helper and Adoption Angel

 - More than 30 years experience searching in the United States, Canada, United Kingdom and several countries in Western Europe.

-- Areas of speciality include (but are not limited to): the U.S. (19th and 20th century), French-Canada, England, DNA, Latter-Day Saints (Mormons), Heir Searches, Adoption Cases, Transcription of older documents, French Document Translation, and Genealogy Education
+- Areas of speciality include (but are not limited to): the U.S. (19th and 20th century), Biological Family Searches, DNA, French-Canada, England, Latter-Day Saints (Mormons), Heir Searches, Transcription of older documents, French Document Translation, and DNA and Genealogy Education

-I am pleased to share with you the services provide by my two colleagues, Charlotte Shockey and Carolyn Dyess Bales.
-They are not employees of Emma’s Family Treasures.
-They are freelance genealogists who are self-employed.
-Please see the Services Tab for their biographies and the services each offers.
+I am pleased to share with you the services provide by my colleague, Charlotte Shockey.
+She is not an employee of Emma’s Family Treasures, but a freelance genealogists who is self-employed.
+Please see the Services Tab for her biography and the services she offers.